 Her husband though, as in accordance to the times, evoked his reigning rights as king of the castle.
 Undeterred, Angela changed her tactics.
 She nagged, she became bossy and demanding and belittled her excuse for a husband whenever she could.
-This not enough, she soon began to abhor her weak unemployed husband — Began to despise his very face.
+In the process, she soon began to abhor her weak unemployed husband — Began to despise his very face.

 She threatened him often and always, and with great gusto.
 “I’m going to leave you one day, you poor excuse for a man” she would say.
 “Just take the kids and start a new life.
 With a new man perhaps, one worthy of a woman such as I.” Her words biting and unforgiving, nasty in intent.

 Thus she hounded him.
 Tormenting him relentlessly and soon driving him into hiding.
 Seeking solace he hid among the abundance of rooms the old mansion afforded.
 Hiding from that bitch of a woman and her consistent nagging of incorrigible self-righteousness. — Or so it was, he told himself.

 Over the days, the weeks, the months, they became strangers under the same roof.
 He, hiding from her and the kids he cared-not for, stewing thoughts of darkness and self-pity.
 And listening… Listening to the voices that increasingly spoke inside his head.
 Voices dark and disturbing, insisting only one way out!

 “Kill them and be free” the voices said!